Universal Limitations on Quantum Key Distribution over a Network: Lower bounds on privacy

 \subsection{Lower bound for Bidirectional Network via spanning tree}

-In this Section, we observe that one can tighten the lower bounds presented in the previous Section for a particular multiplex channel called {\it Bidirectional Network} (BN).
-In BN, each of the nodes is connected with its neighbors by {\it product bi-directional channels}.
-These are specific bidirectional channels that are a product of two point-to-point channels directed in opposite ways to each other.
+In this section, we observe that one can tighten the lower bounds presented in the previous Section for a particular multiplex channel called {\it bidirectional network} (BN).
+In the BN, each of the nodes is connected with its neighbors by product bidirectional channels, which are specific bidirectional channels that is a tensor product of two point-to-point channels directed in opposite ways from each other.

 We first observe that BN is a particular case of a multiplex channel (call it $\cal N$).
-Indeed, in this case, all the parties are of type $\cal A$, i.e., they can read and write.
+Indeed, in this case, all the parties are of type $\cal A$; i.e., they can read and write.
 The rule is that each party represented in the network as a vertex $v$ has $deg(v)$ of neighbors (see Ref.~\cite{Wil96book} for introduction to graph theory).
 Each party is assumed to write to her neighbors and also receive from these neighbors some quantum data.
 We present now a tighter bound on the private capacity of $\cal N$ based on the above exemplary graph.

 To be more specific, the BN can be represented by a weighted, directed multi-graph $G=(E,V)$ in which each edge $e_{ij}=(v_i,v_j) \in E$ represents a product bidirectional channel $\Lambda_{ij}=\Lambda_{i\rightarrow j} \otimes \Lambda_{j\rightarrow i}$ with weight $W:E\mapsto R_+$ such that $W(e_{ij})= W(e_{ji})={\cal P}(\Lambda_{i\rightarrow j})={\cal P}(\Lambda_{j\rightarrow i})$ (this edge can be represented by two directed edges: one from $v_i$ to $v_j$ and the other vice versa, hence the structure is directed multi-graph).
 Each product bidirectional channel has in both directions the same private capacity (that however may differ for different channels).
 By convention, we consider edges with index $i>j$ only.
 The number of nodes in the network is denoted as $|V|:=n$ and the number of edges as $|E|:=m$.